wangqinghe95/Knowledge-Of-CPlusPlus/Interview/Interview.md

 3. In the QNX system, numerous service processes run, including Camera and Tuner.
 Request coming from Android are distributed to these service process for handling tasks such as reading/writing configuration parameters and invoking hardware devices.
 The results of these operations are returned along the calling path to the upper-level caller.
 Based on the outcome, different pages, icons or prompts are displayed on the user-interaction screen.
 4. Radar is a sub-moudle of Camera.
 In the QNX system, I was responsible for developing the service processes for both of these modules.
 The Radar module includes features such as radar icon and display and reverse distance display, while the Camera module encompasses functionalities like 360-degree surround view and reversing imaging.
 5. The Camera development work, or rather maintenance work, has been under my responsible for less than a year due to the departure of my colleague who was in charge of the Tuner.
 I have been handling the Tuner since then.
 The Tuner functionality is relatively straightward, so I am solely responsible for all aspects, including Android's Frameworks layer, HAL layer, and QNX-side service programs.
 Requests initiated by the radio application are processed through the Frameworks service process, then pass through the HAL layer service process, and finally are received by the QNX-side service process.
 Here, the program interacts with the TUner chip, which eventually send the received radio data to the Audio module for playback through the speakers.

+### Robot Development in Hangzhou ShenHao Technology Company Limted
+1. At Hangzhou ShenHao Technology Company Limted，I work on robot-related development using C/C++.
+Specifically, I develop backend programs to control robots under the Ubuntu operating system.
+2. When this program starts, it first read task and waypoint information from the databse.
+Then it controls the robot to move to specified positions and perform specific tasks, such as taking photos, measuring temperatures, and detecting gas leaks.
+The results of tasks are saved back to the database.
+Finally, the robot proceeds to the next task point until all tasks are completed, returning to its initial position for rechargin and awaiting the next automatic or manual activation.

+### Office Software Development in Kylin Software Company
+1. In Kylin Software Company, The projects that our department is reponsible for is an office software called Zhongbiaopuhua Office Software.
+This software is based on an open-source software called LibreOffice and has undergone secondary development.
+We are using C++11 to migrate the functionality from the old version to the new version currently under development.
+2. As a develpoer working on text styles within documents, I am responsible for handing various aspects of text, such as underlining, color, and size.

 ### Introduce the most impressive difficulties encountered in the work and how to solve them
 1. Last year, while developing a radio chip, I encountered a memorable challenge.
 The firmware of this chip had been modified by colleagues at headquarters.
 However, in a situation where the chip manufacturer did not provide support and the assistance from headquarters was limited, I needed to determine the necessary initialization steps for the chip after power-up.
 This included indetifying which parameters to initialize and their order.
 Unfortunately, none of my colleagues in China had relevant experiences, so I practically started researching this issue from scratch.